edurelated2021/kid-safe-home/README.md

 - Scan **uploaded room images** for visible hazards.
 - Offer **contextual safety checklists** based on outdoor activities.
 - Recommend **childproofing products** tailored to the user’s concern (e.g., “sharp edges,” “kitchen safety” etc).
+- Beyond its direct features, KidSafe AI will also serves as a mindset catalyst.
+By interacting with the app, parents and caregivers will begin to develop a sharper,  more intuitive sense of safety.
+The act of scanning rooms or querying potential risks fosters a long-term habit of proactively spotting hazards — turning safety awareness into second nature, even at times when they do **not** use the app!

 ### 👶🛡️ App overview